 Life at the time was largely sex-segregated.
 Men were responsible for money and commerce, while women were expected to keep and socialize in cozy homes.
 Much of that work involved turning dry goods like flour into food, or fabric into clothing.
 Servants were responsible for heading outside the home to shop and run errands, and traveling salespeople brought some goods directly to the home.

 The home wasn’t just comfortable: It was considered the only safe place for women.
 This protection was more figurative than literal; at the time, just being looked at by an “undesirable” person was considered an insult to “respectable” women.
 As cities grew, so did perceived threats to women’s safety.
-When women did venture out onto city streets, they were expected not to linger.
-In thewords of historian Jessica Ellen Sewell, “negotiating the streets was nearly impossible.”
+When women venture onto city streets, they were expected not to linger.
+In the words of historian Jessica Ellen Sewell, “Negotiating the streets was nearly impossible.”

-Middle- and upper-class women were expected to go into the streets only with an appropriate chaperone, and many stores, restaurants and public places were closed off or even illegal for them to enter.
-“Proper etiquette discouraged women from lingering on sidewalks, stopping to look into store windows, handling merchandise, and even carrying packages,”writes historian Emily Remus.
+Middle- and upper-class women were expected to go into the streets only with an appropriate chaperone, and many stores, restaurants and public places were closed or even illegal for them to enter.
+“Proper etiquette discouraged women from lingering on sidewalks, stopping to look into store windows, handling merchandise, and even carrying packages,” writes historian Emily Remus.

 But in the middle of the 19th century, industrialization began to change the kinds of products available, bringing more variety and more consumer goods, like disposable trinkets and mass-produced clothing, into stores.
 More products created a need for more buyers to sustain a new consumer economy.
 In response, stores decided to target a novel market: the prosperous woman.
 If women were given a socially acceptable, safe place to shop, retailers reasoned, they would learn about and buy new products.